darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 geometry: margin=1in
 ---

 We thank the referee for another critical report, to which points we respond in the order that they appear (with some minor rearrangement to assist with overall organisation).
 Since the referee claims to wish to engage constructively, with the stated goal of improving the quality of the paper, we will give them the benefit of the doubt, and assume that they have simply forgotten to actually provide actionable feedback of this kind in the many places where we request clarification.
 We must note with disappointment, however, that the referee has chosen not to engage with similar requests for clarification in our last reply.
 Despite the referee's stated wishes to be constructive, we also find in multiple instances that the referee first materially misrepresents what we have written, and then finds fault with our discussion based primarily on these misrepresentations.
-In others, their suggested actions would, if taken, actively devalue our work.
+In multiple others, their suggested actions would, if taken, proactively devalue our work.
 On top of this, we are dismayed that the referee impugns our motivations and character by accusing us of inappropriate conduct, with no substantiation.
 If the referee genuinely wishes to be constructive, as they assert, we ask that they restrict themselves to comments which are actually salient to the scientific merit of what we have presented.

 # Comments that were not, or not properly, taken into account